OllieCargill/MCA-2022/labtasks/week10/week10.md

 ### 1. Similarity

 * For this week's task I generated a similarity scatterplot and similarity matrix of 10 tracks using Jupyter Notebooks.
 I replaced the three country tracks with the medieval samples I used in week 8's task.
+I also changed the lable on the scatterplot so that the key was correct.
 Here are the similiarity matrixes:

 <table class ="screenshots">
   <tr>